 University: University of Manitoba (joint MPA program with the University of Winnipeg).

 Marketing Approach: “Students in the program acquire in-depth knowledge of both the theory and the practice of government organizations, including knowledge of political, economic, social and other contexts in which they operate.
 MPA students have the opportunity to gain hands-on work experience through the Cooperative Education option in the program.
 The objective of the joint MPA program is to provide students – both full- and part-time – with a sound knowledge of public administration.
 The approach is interdisciplinary, although courses in Political Science (at UWinnipeg) and Political Studies (at UManitoba) are emphasized.
 The core program exposes all students to a common set of courses designed to encourage both innovative and integrative perspectives.
 There are also opportunities to take a range of policy courses in the areas of health care, public finance, aboriginal government, and organizational change.”
 (At https://www.uwinnipeg.ca/factsheets/docs/factsheet-ma-public-admin.pdf, accessed 16 April 2019.)

 Degrees Awarded per Year: TBD [Information will be requested from the School]

-Academic Unit within University: Faculty of Graduate Studies (Manitoba)/Faculty of Political Science (Winnipeg).
+Academic Unit within University: Department of Political Studies within the Faculty of Arts (Manitoba)/Department of Political Science within the Faculty of Arts (Winnipeg).
 The program is supervised by the Joint Discipline Committee (JDC) of the University of Manitoba and the University of Winnipeg.

 Related Academic Units and Degrees: The University of Manitoba’s graduate degree programs are listed at http://umanitoba.ca/faculties/graduate_studies/admissions/programs/index.html.